prateeksha21/innovative-monitoring-for-teleicu-patients-using-video-processing-and-deep-learning/README.md

+# Tele-ICU Implementation and Computer Vision Model Training

+## Step 1: ICU Equipment Setup
-The first step I took was completing the setup of all ICU equipment in the tele-ICU room.
+- Completed the setup of all ICU equipment in the tele-ICU room.
-These are high-resolution devices equipped with cameras to monitor patients 24/7.
+- Installed high-resolution devices equipped with cameras to monitor patients 24/7.
-The concept of the tele-ICU involves one person monitoring the patients remotely and notifying the doctor or nurse as needed.
+- The tele-ICU concept involves one person monitoring patients remotely and notifying the doctor or nurse as needed.

+## Problem Statement
-The problem statement mainly involves assisting patients in remote locations.
+- Assist patients in remote locations using tele-ICU.
-The goal is to utilize computer vision to identify patient conditions through video feeds from the tele-ICU cameras, without relying on audio.
+- Utilize computer vision to identify patient conditions through video feeds from tele-ICU cameras, without relying on audio.

+## Data Collection and Preparation
-To begin,I watched a few YouTube videos, such as "ICU SEASON," and used these videos as data sets for the tele-ICU camera.
+1. Watched a few YouTube videos, such as "ICU SEASON," and used these videos as datasets for the tele-ICU camera.
-I downloaded the video, installed the necessary libraries, and extracted frames from the video, storing them in a folder named "ICU_season_frames."
+2. Downloaded the video and installed the necessary libraries.
+3. Extracted frames from the video and stored them in a folder named `ICU_season_frames`.

+## Model Training
-After extracting the frames, I trained a model and organized the frames into folders named "train"(no.of images 1013), "val"(no.of images 123) and testset(no.of images 62) for training and validation purposes.
+1. Organized the extracted frames into three folders for training and validation purposes:
+   - `train` (number of images: 1013)
+   - `val` (number of images: 123)
+   - `testset` (number of images: 62)
- I also categorized certain frames into three distinct groups: doctor, nurse, patient, and family member.
+2. Categorized certain frames into four distinct groups: doctor, nurse, patient, and family member.
-Converted the frames to images and those images were annotated as   bounding box using "AnyLabelling" tool.
+3. Converted the frames to images and annotated these images with bounding boxes using the "AnyLabeling" tool.
-Trained a model based on yolo model version V10 then  validated the results The results were validated to identify the required classes
+4. Trained a model based on YOLO model version V10.

+## Model Validation
+- Validated the results to identify the required classes.